Top

 Example Of Coupon Rate

-Through illustrations and actual bonds listed on the market, investors can best understand the meaning of bond coupon rates.
+Through illustrations and actual bonds listed on the market, investors can best understand the coupon rate of bonds.
 The combination of illustration with the real world will enable investors and market enthusiasts to connect the theoretical concept with real-world applications.

 Suppose Amisha purchased a bond of face value INR 1,000.
 The bond is presently trading at INR 1,500.
 The coupon rate is 10% per annum.
 Amisha will get a return of INR 100 till the bond matures.